Houston Tuberous Breast Correction at Lift Plastic Surgery

 As Time Passes, the Characteristics of TBD May Become More Visible

 As time passes, some women with TBD find that the characteristics of the disorder become more prominent.
 These women notice that the characteristics associated with tuberous breast disorder become more visible following pregnancy and after weight changes.
 Not all women with TBD have the ability to breastfeed, but for the women who do, sometimes the signs of tuberous breast disorder are more visible after breastfeeding.

 Tuberous Breast Correction is Available in Houston

 It is rare for a young woman with TBD to seek medical advice early on because most are too embarrassed to do so.
 In addition, there are many women with tuberous breast disorder who are unaware that there are ways to address the visual characteristics this genetic disorder causes.
-At Lift Plastic Surgery, Drs.
-Patel and Truong correct TBD with structural fat grafting and breast lifts.
+At Lift Plastic Surgery, Dr. Patel corrects TBD with structural fat grafting and breast lifts.
 In addition, they increase the size of their patients’ breasts with breast implant surgery and autologous fat grafting procedures.

 Determining TBD Severity in Houston

-The Houston board-certified plastic surgeons at Lift Plastic Surgery, Drs.
-Shitel Patel and Tuan Truong, address a woman’s TBD with structural fat grafting, a procedure similar to a breast lift or breast implant surgery.
+The Houston board-certified plastic surgeon at Lift Plastic Surgery, Dr. Shitel Patel, addresses a woman’s TBD with structural fat grafting, a procedure similar to a breast lift or breast implant surgery.

-When making a treatment recommendation for a patient, Dr. Patel and Dr. Truong take the characteristics of the patient’s TBD into consideration.
+When making a treatment recommendation for a patient, Dr. Patel takes the characteristics of the patient’s TBD into consideration.
 These characteristics help the surgeons determine the severity of the patient’s disorder.
 The table below gives an overview of the characteristics that the surgeons may use when determining TBD severity.